The Human Truth Foundation

 q=199.

 Greece does relatively well in ensuring human rights and freedom, compared to many other countries.
-Greece comes in the best 20 in commentary in Human Rights Watch reports19 and in the rate of gender bias (from 7 indicators)20.
-It does better than average for freethought21, opposing gender inequality22 (but high for Europe), LGBT equality23 (but bad for Europe), supporting personal, civil & economic freedoms24 (but bad for Europe), its average Freedom in the World rating (but bad for Europe), its nominal commitment to Human Rights25 (but low for Europe) and in supporting press freedom26 (but bad for Europe).
-But, things still need to improve in Greece.
-Greece does worse than average in eliminating modern slavery27 (amongst the highest in Europe).
-And finally, it falls into the worst 20 in terms of its success in fighting anti-semitic prejudice28 (one of the worst in Europe).
+Greece comes in the best 20 for commentary in Human Rights Watch reports19 and in the rate of gender bias (from 7 indicators)20.
+It does better than average for freethought21, opposing gender inequality22 (but high for Europe), LGBT equality23 (but low for Europe), supporting personal, civil & economic freedoms24 (but bad for Europe), its average Freedom in the World rating (but bad for Europe), its nominal commitment to Human Rights25 (but low for Europe) and in supporting press freedom26 (but low for Europe).
+But, things could still be better.
+Greece does worse than average in eliminating modern slavery27 (amongst the worst in Europe).
+And finally, it falls into the worst 20 when it comes to its success in fighting anti-semitic prejudice28 (amongst the highest in Europe).
 The state gives preferential treatment to the Orthodox Church, granting it both excessive funding and exclusive access to religious education in schools29.
 Blasphemy laws are used to protect Christian concepts at the expense of free debate, and are sometimes used to persecute odd minorities such as Pastafarians29,30.

 For tables, charts and commentary, see: